 While serving in government, Mr. Wilton held the positions of executive vice president of business development for the Empire State Development Corp., and as the president of the Higher Education Services Corp.
 He was instrumental in the development of downtown Niagara Falls and IBM’s decision to produce microchips in New York State.

 Throughout his professional career, Mr. Wilton developed considerable experience and proficiency in gaming and racing issues.
 He applied that expertise for eight years as the Executive Director of the New York Gaming Association (NYGA), a trade group formed by New York’s video lottery facilities.
 Throughout his tenure with NYGA, he successfully represented the association’s interest before the New York State executive and legislative branches of government, further broadening his already extensive contacts and knowledge in the racing and gaming sector.

-Mr. Wilton holds a Masters Degree in Business Administration from Rensselaer Polytechnic Institute and a Bachelor of Arts in Political Science from Niagara University.
+Mr. Wilton holds a Masters Degree in Business Administration from the Lally School of Management Rensselaer Polytechnic Institute and a Bachelor of Arts in Political Science from Niagara University.

 - M.B.A., Lally School of Management, Rensselaer Polytechnic Institute